Maine Coon Cat UK: Complete Guide to the Gentle Giant Loved by Families

 Two measured meals a day prevent overeating while keeping their energy levels steady.
 You can also include healthy treats, but keep them within 5–10% of the daily calories.

 Fresh water is essential, especially for this breed.
-Their long coat and active lifestyle mean they benefit from good hydration.
+Their long coats and active lifestyle mean they benefit from good hydration.
 Many Maine Coons enjoy water fountains, which encourage better drinking habits.

 Overall, a protein-rich diet, controlled portions, and clean water keep the Maine Coon healthy, strong, and full of natural energy.